-This One Pot Chicken Cacciatore has all of those classic Italian flavors you love…but instead of taking an hour to cook, it’s done in 30 minutes and all in one pot!
+This One Pot Chicken Cacciatore has all of those classic Italian flavors you love…but instead of taking over an hour to cook, it’s done in 30 minutes and all in one pot!

 It’s been a while since I’ve added a new one pot meal to my recipe box, so I thought this cold winter day would be the perfect time to test one out.
 I think I may have only had Chicken Cacciatore once or twice in my life, but I always think it looks so good!
 So I decided that would be a perfect one to try.